 - Different prices.
 Compare the prices to the ones back home and other countries you've been, just like the Economist does so with their Big Mac index.

 As added bonuses, Starbucks and McDonalds have clean public restrooms and free wifi.

 Every list of "best travel tips and tricks" is right that you should keep an open mind about the people you come across.
 Judging people you don't know is bad.
 That's literally prejudice.

 Dig into what led this person you're meeting to act, believe, dress, think, or smell different than you.
 There are no exact answers, so you'll have to judge for yourself.
 Doing so is how you enhance understanding of the world and learn to be a better person yourself.

-For example, we made the mistake of pre-judging Osmin Hernandez, a celebrity fitness trainer we improbably met in Colombia.
-We thought he was a loud-mouthed, wannabe celebrity meathead.
-Fortunately, we had the chance to hang and work out with him and eventually opened ourselves up to finding wisdom in his non-stop chatter.
-Thanks to this, we ended up learning some valuable lessons about fitness, marketing, and life in general.
+For example, we made the mistake of pre-judging Osmin Hernandez, a celebrity fitness trainer we improbably befriended in Colombia.
+We first thought he was a loud-mouthed, wannabe celebrity meathead, but then we realized there was wisdom in his non-stop chatter.

 Be open to strangers